cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

             >>> oldKeys == newKeys
             False

-        .. method:: get(locationsTrail=False)
+        .. method:: get(locationsTrail=False, sortByCreationTime=False)

             Get references; unwrap from weakrefs; order, based on dictionary keys, is from most recently added to least recently added.
-The locationsTrail option forces locations to come after all other defined contexts.
+The `locationsTrail` option forces locations to come after all other defined contexts.
+The `sortByCreationTime` option will sort objects by creation time, where most-recently assigned objects are returned first.

             >>> class Mock(Music21Object): pass
             >>> aObj = Mock()